kyuupichan/electrumx/docs/RPC-INTERFACE.rst

   Returns a list of peer electrum servers.
 This command takes no arguments.

-  Currently this is data gleaned from an IRC session.
+  Currently peer data is obtained via a peer discovery protocol; it used to be taken from IRC.

 * **daemon_url**

-  This command takes an option argument that is interpreted identically to the **DAEMON_URL** environment variable.
-If default value of the argument is the **DAEMON_URL** environment variable.
+  This command takes an optional argument that is interpreted identically to the **DAEMON_URL** environment variable.
+If omitted, the default argument value is the process's **DAEMON_URL** environment variable.

-  The command replaces the daemon's URL at run-time, and rotates to the first in the list.
+  This command replaces the daemon's URL at run-time, and also forecefully rotates to the first URL in the list.

-  For example, in case ElectrumX has rotated to a secondary daemon and you want to revert to the first after fixing the issue, call this command without an argument.
+  For example, in case ElectrumX has previously failed over to a secondary daemon and you want to revert to the primary having resolved the connectivity issue, invoking this command without an argument will have that effect.

 * **reorg**

   Force a block chain reorg.
-This command takes an optional argument - the number of blocks to reorg - that defaults to 3.
+This command takes an optional argument - the number of blocks to reorg - which defaults to 3.